 Pumpkins are one of the most popular crops in the United States, with 1.5 billion pounds produced each year.
 Actually a form of squash, they are usually planted in July and reach maturation quickly, in about 100 days, making them ready for fall festivities by mid-to-late September.
 There are white pumpkins and orange pumpkins, pumpkins for carving, pumpkins for baking, pumpkins for eating, and yes, even pumpkins for catapulting.
 The monstrous pumpkins, called Big Macs, can weigh hundreds and even thousands of pounds.
 They get their start in April or May and are usually grown for competitions and shows.

 Sprouts typically offers a lot of varieties of pumpkins, and shall we say at, um, smashing prices!
 We proudly offer:

-Medium to large in size.
-Solid orange in color.
-Shapes can range from tall to short to squatty.
+Medium to large in size and solid orange in color.
+Shapes can range from tall, to short, to squatty.
 Best for jack-o-lanterns.

 Small in size with stem intact.
 Great for pies.

 These guys are full of character and come with fun and silly faces already painted on.

 Best for pumpkin pies.
 This is the pumpkin used for canning.

 Flat with deep round ribs and light tan in color.
 Also known as Castilla Squash.